WebTrit/webtrit_docs/signaling/examples/usage.md

 //      "sdp": "..."
 //    }
 //  }
+//

-- Call is established -
+// - Call is established now
 ```

 After call is established, you can send the `hangup` request to end the call.
 This will trigger the `hangingup` event, and once the server confirms the hangup on sip side, a `hangup` event will be sent back.